11 Best Restaurant Loyalty Programs That Drive Sales

 What you can learn from Panera:

 - Communicate via text: SMS texting is a cost-effective and easy way to get your customers' attention and keep them coming back to participate in your loyalty program.
-Plus, SMS texting has a 98% open rate, meaning your customers can quickly see your deals, and you can quickly get their attention.

 - Pair with other deals: You can pair your loyalty program with another service or membership that you offer to make rewards more exciting for your customers.